naptivity/dropper_utilities/readme.md

 - Auto requeue when all players in the party have finished the game
 - Auto lobby hopping (/play arcade_dropper) based on player count in lobby, weighing past lobby options, and command cooldown restriction (bypassable?)
   - 9+ players means stay imo at least for a simple algorithm
+  - On second thought, if no player has joined a lobby in a while, it means all players are getting dumped into another lobby, so maybe do analysis on Hypixel's server/player distribution algorithm and try to use that to determine whether a lobby will reach 12 soon enough
+  - Alternatively just make it so that the rejoin spam cooldown resets whenever a player joins even if it's not known how long Hypixel waits to reroute players or whatever
 - (Semi)auto report player API stats (in chat or tab menu) to spot someone else who is running the game (or someone who's nicked) (and include gradually expiring cache to not overwhelm Hypixel API)
 - Auto voting, including auto distributing voting for multiple players in a party as long as they are running Dropperutils themselves (client communication through party chat)
 - Track map times for performance measurement and allow viewing several performance insights through commands